chicks-net/aws-iam-rotate/README.md

 You need [pipenv](https://docs.pipenv.org/) first.
 Then do `pipenv sync` to get the venv created.

 Then you can use the wrapper script `rotateiam` to take care of invoking pipenv and running the operation.

+## Plans

+* move from boto3 clients to resources as much as possible
+* issue template